 GrokDotCom article quotes Seattle designer Shae Allen's interpretation of people treating the process of building a house in the same way most companies construct their website:

 Please design and build me a house.
 I am not quite sure of what I need, so you should use your discretion.
 My house should have somewhere between two and forty-five bedrooms.
 Just make sure the plans are such that the bedrooms can be easily added or deleted.
 When you bring the blueprints to me, I will make the final decision of what I want.
 Also, bring me the cost breakdown for each configuration so that I can arbitrarily pick one.

-Allen’s mock letter continues for many more paragraphs (you can read the rest here), but you get the point.
+Allen's mock letter continues for many more paragraphs, but you get the point.
 Companies who want to build new web sites often fail to think through the details and often leave them up to their web designers.

 Small business owners shouldn't leave the details of their web sites to the "web designer next door."
 Likewise, big companies shouldn't rely on in-house design staff to form the vision for their web sites.
 Web designers are terrific people, and they can put very attractive web sites together.
 But do the web pages work together?
 Do they represent a consistent user experience?
 Do they consider how people will arrive on the pages they build?
 Do they sell?

 Designing or redesigning a web site should be a collaborative process -- one where the "business types" and "creative types" share knowledge and ideas.
 Business types may not understand the plethora of ways to implement an idea on the web.
 Creative types may not understand why a deep understanding of the target audience or marketing vehicle is important.
 As long as a knowledge gap exists between "business types" and "creative types" exists, collaboration between the two is integral to a project's success.

 A good design firm or agency knows that it takes business acumen to design a great web site.
 They know that the client will say they want "this" when they actually need "that."
 Good firms...